 3. You’re Already in Debt

 If your company already has a fair amount of unresolved debt, from other loans, lines of credit, or something else, lenders will probably not extend further credit to you.
-Paying down loans and maintaining low balances on lines of credit – less than 35% is ideal, and if that’s not feasible, just keeping it as low as you can – is an important factor in making your application more appealing to lenders.
+Pay down loans and maintain low balances on lines of credit – less than 35% is ideal.
+If that’s not feasible, just keeping it as low as you can is an important factor in making your application more appealing to lenders.

 4. A Poor Business Plan

-No bank will want to take a risk on a company that hasn’t planned out or thought through its approach or strategy.
+No bank will want to take a risk on a company that hasn’t planned out or thought through its strategy.
 Business plans that aren’t specific and are poorly researched are not likely to be approved.
-This is easy to resolve, as undergoing more extensive research and planning better business strategies can turn your business into a better risk and give your company credibility as to what they will use the loan for.
+This is easy to resolve, as undergoing more extensive research and planning better business strategies can lower the risk of your business and improve your company credibility with the bank.

 5. Cash Flow Problems